 Humans desire certainty and they conceive uncertainty as insecurity and vulnerability.

 We exist because of quantum physics which is based on uncertainty.
-In the enormous potentialities of the world is our
+In the enormous potentialities of the world is our existence and future.

-In the enormous potentialities of the world is our freedom based, our freedom \leftrightarrow uncertainty.
+In the enormous potentialities of the world is our freedom based, our freedom ↔ uncertainty.

 Many problems: